paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

 (8) **Development and implementation agreements** — The Secretaries may enter into cooperative agreements with governmental and nongovernmental entities for the development and implementation of the National Parks and Federal Recreational Lands Pass Program.

 (9) **Prohibition on other national recreation passes** — The Secretary may not establish any national recreation pass, except as provided in this section.

+(10) **Digital recreation passes** — Not later than January 1, 2026, the Secretaries shall—

+  (A) establish a digital version of the National Parks and Federal Recreational Lands Pass that is able to be stored on a mobile device, including with respect to free and discounted passes; and

+  (B) upon completion of a transaction for a National Parks and Federal Recreational Lands Pass, make immediately available to the passholder a digital version of the National Parks and Federal Recreational Lands Pass established under subparagraph (A).

 **(b) Free and discounted passes**